 Ask questions to inspire possibilities, creativity and insights

-In Think Like Da Vinci by Michael Gelb, he shares that Leonardo Da Vinci used notebooks to record everything!
+In Think Like Da Vinci* by Michael Gelb, he shares that Leonardo Da Vinci used notebooks to record everything!
 From ideas, impressions, observations and thoughts from scholars he admired, jokes and fables, philosophical musings and prophecies, pens for inventions, painting and doodling to personal finance records and letters.
 Seven thousand pages of Da Vinci’s notebooks existed.
-Michael Gelb shares that we can develop our sense of curiosity through journalling.
+Michael Gelb shares that we can develop our sense of curiosity through journaling.

 He suggests the 100 questions exercise.
 Create a list of 100 questions that you could muse on.
 It could be about anything.
 How to have more fun?
 How to love more?
 What is the meaning of life?

 Create this list in one sitting and quickly.
 When you’ve finished your list, he suggests you review your list for themes and then find the top ten questions that intrigue you and pique the most interest.
-Use this as the basis of your journalling practice.
+Use this as the basis of your journaling practice.

 Here are the top ten questions Michael Gelb suggests as a catalyst for personal growth and fulfilment: